ADHD treatment reduces comorbidities

 - General life satisfaction (here: positive basic mood, confidence, etc.)3

-- Feeling of stress (tense, overstrained, stressed)3
+- Feeling of strain (tense, overwhelmed, stressed)3

 - Emotionality3